Strings

 Apply Now

-The Suzuki Guitar Program is directed by Dr. Connie Sheu, a classical guitarist with over 10 years of experience teaching Suzuki guitar.
-A weekly private lesson ensures that students are progressing at their own pace and has targeted practice goals at home.
-In addition to lessons, group instruction provides weekly opportunities to develop ensemble skills and reinforce proper technique on the instrument.
+The Suzuki Guitar Program is directed by Dr. Connie Sheu, a classical guitarist with over 15 years of experience teaching Suzuki guitar.
+Studying classical guitar through the Suzuki method provides students with a strong technical foundation on the guitar, along with the development of musicianship and artistry.
+A weekly private lesson ensures that students are progressing at their own pace with targeted practice goals at home.
+In addition to private lessons, weekly group classes arranged by student age and level develop ensemble skills and reinforce posture and technique on the instrument.
+Students perform twice a semester in solo and group recitals, participate in master classes, and are evaluated annually in juried performances at the end of the academic year.

 Suzuki guitar is open to students ages five and older.
 Interested students should submit an inquiry form.